null

 To measure the door casing, measure the width from the inside edge (where it meets the jamb) to the outer edge.
 Measure the height from the bottom edge of the casing to the top edge along the vertical sides.
 Be sure to measure both sides to catch any discrepancies.

-What is a standard door jamb width?
+What is a standard door jamb depth?

 Products In This Article